Optical Proximity Sensing for Pose Estimation During In-Hand Manipulation: INTRODUCTION

 Proximity sensors successfully capture discriminative geometric features for pose estimation where previous sensing modalities fail.
 The robot's fingers can heavily occlude the object from view of image sensors mounted to the environment or the robot itself, but proximity sensors are robust to such occlusion by virtue of being embedded in the fingers themselves.
 Tactile sensors embedded in the fingers are also robust to occlusion, but require contact in order to detect the object.
 Therefore, it can be difficult for tactile sensors to localize objects that do not conform to the sensorized portion of the finger surface.
 Consider a scenario in which a two fingered hand with slightly rounded fingertips attempts to manipulate an object with flat sides, such as in Fig. \ref{fig:pose_estimation}.
 In such a scenario, contact detection indicates that the object is within the robot's grasp, but does not elucidate whether the contacts are towards the top corners of the object, bottom corners of the object, or somewhere in between.
 Proximity sensors can resolve this ambiguity by sensing beyond the local areas of contact, resulting in improved pose estimation.

 In this paper, we evaluate the performance of proximity sensor based pose estimation in the context of in-hand manipulation.
 Specifically, we measure the pose estimation accuracy throughout in-hand manipulation trajectories, and quantify how well a control policy informed by these pose estimates can move the object to a specified goal pose.
 The insight that proximity sensors are particularly well-suited to pose estimation for in-hand manipulation is rooted in their ability to avoid occlusion by being embedded in robot fingertips while also being able to detect portions of the object that do not necessarily make contact with the fingertip surface.
-These properties increase the likelihood that the sensing modality will consistently observe discriminative object features throughout the manipulation, facilitating improved pose estimation.

-We make the following contributions: \begin{itemize} \item Describe a novel two-fingered robot hand for planar object manipulation with optical proximity sensors embedded in its fingertips. \item Present the first demonstration (to the best of the authors' knowledge) of fingertip embedded proximity sensors being used for pose estimation during an in-hand manipulation task. \item Compare the accuracy of proximity sensing based pose estimation versus that of tactile based pose estimation. \end{itemize} A supplementary video of this work is available here: \url{https://youtube.com/watch?v=Ct9k0mSmAYs}
+These properties increase the likelihood that the sensing modality will consistently observe discriminative object features throughout the manipulation, facilitating improved pose estimation.\\ \\ \\ We make the following contributions: \begin{itemize} \item Describe a novel two-fingered robot hand for planar object manipulation with optical proximity sensors embedded in its fingertips. \item Present the first demonstration (to the best of the authors' knowledge) of fingertip embedded proximity sensors being used for pose estimation during an in-hand manipulation task. \item Compare the accuracy of proximity sensing based pose estimation versus that of tactile based pose estimation. \end{itemize} Supplementary video of this work is available here: \url{https://www.youtube.com/watch?v=9iaLuM-N2VE}